roninkelt/roninkelt.github.io/index.md

 My day job is as a Digital Compositor.
 I take all the pieces that everyone else on the film generates - green screens, cgi, matte paintings, etc, it could be dozens of pieces.
 Then I turn them into the believable imagery that you see on screen.
 My hands are the last to touch a shot before it goes out the door of a vfx facility.

 I love doing it.
 The job is both creatively and technically challenging and no two projects are quite the same.

-## Roleplaying Games

-A role-playing game (RPG and sometimes roleplaying game) is a game in which players assume the roles of characters in a fictional setting.
-Players take responsibility for acting out these roles within a narrative, either through literal acting or through a process of structured decision-making or character development.
-Actions taken within many games succeed or fail according to a formal system of rules and guidelines.

-I both design and play rpg's.
-My personal preference for both is those with an emphasis on building a strong narrative and character development.

-## Creative Writing

-I'm an amateur author as well.
-I write screenplays, short and long form fiction.
-Still working on perfecting my craft and have not as yet published or produced anything commercially.

 ## A Common Thread